CivicActions/agile-california/documentation/journal.md

 - Team considered building a periodic reset to site, and elected against, given that a manual reset could be performed as needed and at any time.

 **Day  15: June 8, 2016**
+- Daily standup
+- Approval for continued work on backlog by Owen and Heather
+- Preparation for user demo (Amy and case worker) by Rob and Owen, 4pmET
+- Final resolution of logo and mobile interface
+- Continued work on documentation

 **Day  16: June 9, 2016**
+- Daily standup
+- Development freeze
+- Finalize documentation